Home Sweet Home Equity

+Buying a home is a long-term commitment, so it’s not surprising that older Americans are much more likely than younger people to own their homes “free and clear” (see chart).
 If you have paid off your mortgage or anticipate doing so by the time you retire, congratulations!
 Owning your home outright can help provide financial flexibility and stability during your retirement years.

 Enjoy Lower Expenses

 If you sell your home and purchase another one outright with cash to spare, the additional funds could boost your savings and provide additional income.
 On the other hand, if you take out a new mortgage, you may set yourself back financially.
 Keep in mind that condominiums, retirement communities, and other planned communities typically have monthly homeowners association dues.
-On the plus side, these dues generally pay for maintenance services and facilities that could make your retirement more enjoyable.
+On the plus side, these dues generally pay for maintenance services and amenities that could make your retirement more enjoyable.

-Borrow from Home Equity
+Borrow on Equity

 Shift into Reverse

-A home-equity loan and a HELOC must be paid off after a set period, but you don’t have to pay back a reverse mortgage as long as you continue living in the home.
-However, interest accumulates and the loan must be repaid after you stop living in the home for one year or more, so you or your heirs could eventually be forced to sell the home, risking exposure to the uncertainties of the housing market.
+If you are 62 or older and want to borrow against the equity in your home without making monthly payments, you might consider a reverse mortgage, which provides payments to you as an advance on your home equity.
+To qualify, you must own the property outright or have a small mortgage balance.
+You don’t have to pay back a reverse mortgage as long as you continue living in the home.
+However, interest accumulates, and the loan must be repaid after you stop living in the home as a principal residence, so you or your heirs may eventually be forced to sell the home, risking exposure to the uncertainties of the housing market.